GLOSSARY

 May 2023: CISA releases draft for secure software development

 On May 1, 2023, CISA announced that proposed guidance for secure software development is now open to public review and opinion.
-For 60 days, the public can provide feedback on the draft for the self-attestation form.
+The public can provide feedback on the draft for the self-attestation form for 60 days.
 Government software providers are required to confirm they have implemented specific security practices.

 The proposed draft was made in line with the requirements of Memorandum M-22-18.
-Per requirements, federal agencies can only use specific software that the developer has attested compliance with government-issued guidance on software supply chain security.
+Per requirements, federal agencies can only use specific software.
+The developer must have confirmed compliance with government-issued guidance on software supply chain security.

 This guidance will apply to:

-On November, 16, 2022, CISA reported that in June and July 2022 it provided incident response services to an unnamed Federal Civilian Executive Branch (FCEB) organization.
+On November 16, 2022, CISA reported that it provided incident response services to an unnamed Federal Civilian Executive Branch (FCEB) organization in June and July 2022.
 The suspect appeared to be an Iranian APT group.
 Investigations show that this organization may have been compromised as early as February 2022.

 Threat actors exploited the Log4Shell vulnerability (CVE-2021-44228) on an unpatched VMware Horizon server.
 The threat actors then moved laterally within the system.